DeNic0la/vocabify/setup/Readme.md

 ## Step 2

 There is a script for the setup if you are using Linux.
 For the setup with Linux read the [script tutorial](linux.md).
-Else follow these steps.
+Else follow the steps listed below.

 ### Step 2.1